Note: As a response to COVID-19 delays, our new deadline for RFP submission is April 24th, 2020 by 11:59 PM PST.

-The purpose of this Request for Proposal (RFP) is to generate ideas and fund solutions that address climate change problems associated with passive asset management, where a fund’s portfolio mirrors a market index that is not low-carbon.
+The purpose of this Request for Proposal (RFP) is to generate ideas and fund solutions that address climate change problems associated with the current state of passive asset management, where a fund’s portfolio mirrors a market index that is not low-carbon.
 In 2019, the Hewlett Foundation issued a new climate finance strategy, which has a charitable goal to activate climate solutions through innovative finance and the systemic decarbonization of capital, from consumers to corporate financial institutions.
 Specifically, the Hewlett Foundation aims to support the development of robust environmental, social and governance (ESG)-driven, climate-friendly passive funds and efforts that remove climate change causing investments from products.
 We seek to expand the levers by which our funding recipients can shift passive investment capital into climate solutions.
+The goal here is not to shift passive management to active management, or vice versa, but rather to ensure that passive management is aligned with decarbonization.

 On September 18, 2019, for the first time passively managed U.S. equity funds overtook their actively managed counterparts.
 This was the culmination of a multi-decade trend that is inextricably intertwined with the consolidation in the asset management industry.
 As asset managers get larger and more concentrated, and increasingly drive customer investment into low-fee, broad-based passively managed index or exchange traded fund (ETFs) products, this trend is expected to keep growing.